janicicpredrag/gclc/README.md

 The executable `gclc-gui` will be created in the folder 'build/source'.

-You can move executables `gclc` and `gclc-gui` to the 'executable/' directory by running
+The executables `gclc` and `gclc-gui` will be stored into the directory 'executable/' by running:

 ```bash
 cmake --build build --target install